J.O.Y Group

 The Just Older Youth Group is the newest ministry of the Bethel Church.
 The J.O.Y.
-Group meets every other Wednesday for fellowship and lunch.
+Group meets the second Thursday for fellowship and lunch.
 Plans are in the works for day trips so watch for upcoming events.
 Everyone who has time during the day is invited to attend.

 PW-Presbyterian